shyampurk/bluemix-parking-meter/README.md

 2) Install the Mobile app in an android phone and ensure that the phone has access to internet.

-1) Power up the hadrware setup and make sure that Arduino YUN has access to internet.
+3) Power up the hadrware setup and make sure that Arduino YUN has access to internet.

-2) Make sure that the ultrasonic sensors are not obstructed
+4) Make sure that the ultrasonic sensors are not obstructed

-3) Launch the mobile app.
+5) Launch the mobile app.
 Upon launching, it will ask the user for entering his vehicle registration ( license plate ) number.
-Feed in a number and proceed.
+Feed in the number and proceed.

-4) Check that the initial status of the parking slots is green to indicate that all parking bays are free.
+6) Check that the initial status of all the parking bays is green, which indicates that all parking bays are free.

-4) Obstruct one or more ultrasonic sensors with a object to simulate the presence of a vehicle.
+7) Obstruct one or more ultrasonic sensors with a object to simulate the presence of a vehicle.

-5) Observe the display of mobile app.
+8) Observe the display of mobile app.
 After a few seconds the color for the corrosponding slot numbers should turn red to indicate that the slots have been occupied.

-6) If the mobile app indicates grey status for any of the parking slot then this means that the sensor has a fault or is malfunctioning and the slot is currently unavailable.
-This can simulated in ultrasonic sensor by blocking the trigger signal or blocking the reception of echo.
+If the mobile app indicates grey status for any of the parking slot then this means that the sensor has a fault or is malfunctioning and the slot is currently unavailable.

-7) For reserving a parking bay, tap on a vacant parking bay.
+9) For reserving a parking bay, tap on a vacant (green) parking bay on the mobile app.
 The app will display a message indicating that the parking bay has been reserved for you.
 Also the color of the bay will change to red.

-8) Subsequently, obstruct the corrosponding sensor to simulate the parking of car.
+10) Subsequently, obstruct the corrosponding sensor to simulate the parking of car.

-9) After sometime , remove the obstruction from the ultrasonic sensor to simulate pulling out of the carr from the bay.
+11) After sometime , remove the obstruction from the ultrasonic sensor to simulate pulling out of the car from the parking bay.

-10) The mobile app should automatically detect this  and display a message to user prividing the details of his parking session along with the bill.
+12) The mobile app should automatically detect this and display a message to user providing the details of his parking session along with the bill.